stealthBS/demo1-repo/AI notes.md

   - Can use 'Temporary Chat' feature which won't appear in history tab and it won't keep in record/track.
   - Can 'Share chat link' or can share our ChatGPT conversation through link --> so that other people can also able to access it.
   - Can 'Archive chat' or can hide any chat from the main active conversation list or 'Chats' list.
-  - Can create our own 'Customized ChatGPT', and this feature's path is inside Setting's 'Personalization' tab.
+  - Can create our own 'Customized ChatGPT' (PersonalizedGPT), and this feature's path is inside Setting's 'Personalization' tab.
 But we can directly access it by clicking on the profile.
   - Can access many ready-made pre-built [GPTs](https://chatgpt.com/gpts) versions inside ChatGPT which are built by other peoples or organizations.
 And if we bookmarks any of these GPTs tools then it will appears in the sidebar.
   - Can access [Sora](https://sora.chatgpt.com/) tool by ChatGPT (Plus/Pro only) to generate images & short videos through prompt/text.
   - Can access [Deep Research](https://openai.com/index/introducing-deep-research/) advanced AI-powered tool.